Pleasure and pain with Plein Air

 As a child in the south of England I was a tree-climber, and the species of choice was beech.
 I miss the Sussex Downland woods when I think of them; the smooth, pale trunks, low branches and gentle rustle of leaves in the sweet, warm breeze.

+Here in the salt-washed, coastal Highlands we have lost much of the original Caledonian forest but initiatives for replanting with native species have begun to bear fruit.
 Small stands of Scots pine survive around Assynt and in sheltered gulleys there are pockets of rowan, aspen, alder and oak.
 Despite the relatively large wild deer population, though, one of the predominant features of the landscape of this area is birch woodland, my current obsession.
 I can’t seem to get enough of painting their gnarled, twisted, lichen-covered trunks and, in spring, that which lurks beneath.

 The primrose season lasts from mid April to the end of May and usually coincides with some of our loveliest weather.
 It’s absolutely my favourite time of year: the drab brown of March is turning a soft green although the bracken has not yet begun to shoot, interrupting the comfortable seating arrangements; midges are largely absent and tourists are few.
 Unfortunately it also signals the start of the very busy work season and you’d be surprised at how rarely I actually get the chance to go and paint on location during this magical time.
 Last week, however, I saw a window of opportunity and determined to paint some primroses within my precious birch woods.